onnx.h#

 -

-onnx::utils::String configuration_id#
+onnx_light::utils::String configuration_id#

 -

-class NodeProto : public onnx::Message#
+class NodeProto : public onnx_light::Message#

 - #include <onnx.h>